-If you read my last post, you’ll know that I got into Tokyo late, and got on the wrong train.
+If you’ve read my last post, you’ll know that I got into Tokyo late, and got on the wrong train.
 Even before my trip, I remembered looking at a map of Tokyo’s public transit and having a slight panic attack.
 My plan of action was to let future Alouise deal with figuring out how to navigate Tokyo’s public transit.
 That was a bad decision.

 What Makes Tokyo’s Subway System So Confusing?

-The Metropolitan area of Tokyo has over 37 million people, which means Tokyo needs a massive public transit system to account for their massive population.
-They have buses, and subways, but there are also commuter trains.
+The metropolitan area of Tokyo has over 37 million people, which means Tokyo needs a massive public transit system to account for its massive population.
+There are buses, and subways, and also commuter trains.
 There are electric rail lines.
 There are specific trains to/from the airports (Haneda and Narita).
 There’s a monorail.
-Trains going from Tokyo to other cities/towns in Japan, and that includes the Shinkansen (the bullet train).
+There are trains going from Tokyo to other cities/towns in Japan, and that includes the Shinkansen (the bullet train).
 There are probably other forms of public transit in Tokyo as well.
+It’s a lot.

 Multiple Transit Companies

-In most cities, the public transit is managed by one company, but Tokyo has several companies that operate the public transit (which starts to make sense when you consider the city’s massive size).
+In most cities, public transit is managed by one company, but Tokyo has several companies that operate the public transit (which starts to make sense when you consider the city’s massive size).
 Tokyo Metro and Toei are the two primary companies that run the subway lines.
-There’s East Japan Railway Company (JR East) that operates passenger railway, including some the Shinkansen lines and Tokyo’s largest commuter network like the circular Yamanote line.
-And there are other private companies that operate public transit in Tokyo.
+There’s East Japan Railway Company (JR East) that operates passenger railway, including some of the Shinkansen lines and Tokyo’s largest commuter network like the circular Yamanote line.
+Plus there are other private companies that operate public transit in Tokyo.

 There isn’t always English on Tokyo’s public transit.
 There is some English in major subway and rail stations, and most of the station names are in English, but announcements are usually in Japanese.
 If you are taking a bus or a getting away from the major subway/train stations, English will be limited.